pyaf/lyft-3d-object-detection/README.md

 ## Approaches and Experiments:

 1. Run PointRCNN on nuscenes-mini, converted to kiiti.
-2. Run SECOND on nuscenes-mini,
+2. Run SECOND on nuscenes-mini: DONE
+3. Run SECOND on lyft.
+DONE

 ## Notes: